2008 Pacific typhoon season: Tropical Storm Mekkhala

-On September 25 a tropical disturbance formed to the south of China, in the Gulf of Tonkin.
-Over the next few days it gradually intensified and late on September 27 the JMA designated it as a tropical depression.
-Early the next day the JTWC issued a Tropical Cyclone Formation Alert on the developing depression and then later that day, designated the depression as Tropical Depression 20W.
-Early on September 28 the JMA reported that the depression had intensified into a tropical storm and named it as Mekkhala.
+On September 25, a tropical disturbance formed to the south of China in the Gulf of Tonkin.
+Over the next few days, it gradually intensified and late on September 27 the JMA designated it as a tropical depression.
+Early the next day, the JTWC issued a Tropical Cyclone Formation Alert on the developing depression and then later that day, they designated the depression as Tropical Depression 20W.
+Early on September 28, the JMA reported that the depression had intensified into a tropical storm and named it as Mekkhala.
 Later that day the JTWC upgraded Mekkhala to a Tropical Storm.
 However, on the 30th it began to move inland and thus, early that day, JTWC issued its final advisory on Mekkhala as it is expected to dissipate within a short time.
 Later that day, the JMA downgraded the storm to a tropical depression and issued the final advisory.

 A sustained wind speed of 25 m/s and a minimum atmospheric pressure of 985.8 hPa were recorded at Cồn Cỏ Island near the coast of Vietnam.
 On mainland Vietnam, Kỳ Anh (Hà Tĩnh) recorded a sustained wind speed of 24 m/s.